dotnet/aspire-samples/samples/AspireWithNode/README.md

 The sample consists of two apps:

 - **NodeFrontend**: This is a simple Express-based Node.js app that renders a table of weather forecasts retrieved from a backend API and utilizes a Redis cache.
-- **AspireWithNode.AspNetCoreApi**: This is an HTTP API that returns randomly generated weather forecast data.
+- **AspireWithNode.AspNetCoreApi**: This is an ASP.NET Core HTTP API that returns randomly generated weather forecast data.

 ## Prerequisites